uvrey/fl-eurosat-ravaen/README.md

 ## Overview
 This project is presented in partial fulfilment of the requirements for L46: Principles of Machine Learning Systems.

-We explore several constraints associated with nanosatellite constellations by simulating a federated learning system on the EuroSAT dataset \cite{helber2018eurosat, helber2019eurosat}.
+We explore several constraints associated with nanosatellite constellations by simulating a federated learning system on the EuroSAT dataset.
 In best conditions, an overall accuracy of 97.1\% was achieved, 1.7\% below the baseline.
 The most significant performance-affecting constraint is the iid-ness of the partitioned data, followed by the availability of concurrent clients.

 In the interest of investigating a real-world application of FL following this initial benchmarking process, we investigate the feasibility of federating RaVAEn, a SoTA system for unsupervised change detection on-board satellite constellations on the RAEVEN dataset for change detection from on-board satellite data.

 The contributions of this work are as follows: